 Submission of Manuscript

 The authors may submit the manuscript through the online system by registering with name and email followed by time to time updates regarding their manuscript on submission.
 All manuscripts submitted in the online system receive individual identification numbers (Manuscript numbers).
 Individual Manuscript number will be provided to the corresponding author within 72 hours after submission.
 The publishers may track the manuscript which is in the review process with their manuscript numbers by accessing through unique credentials.

 Each paper submitted is subject to a peer review procedure by eminent scientists and scholarly experts with International standards.
 You may submit your manuscript online at Editorial Tracking System or as an e-mail attachment to the Editorial Office at firstname.lastname@example.org

 Article Processing Charges (APC): 2019 Euros

 The basic article processing fee or manuscript handling cost is as per the price mentioned above on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of no. of pages of the article, etc.

-Authors can withdraw their manuscripts for free within a week of submission, after which 50% of Actual APC as a withdrawal charges are applicable for all articles withdrawn.
+Authors can withdraw their manuscripts for free within 48 to 72 hours of submission, after which 50% of Actual APC as a withdrawal charges are applicable for all articles withdrawn.

 If you do not have funds to pay Article Processing Charges, you will have an opportunity to get time to time discounts on fee upon providing us with a valid reason for the same.
 We do not want fees to prevent the publication of worthy work.